-The Ultimate Arduino Challenge Round 1 begins Tuesday,
+The Ultimate Arduino Challenge has ended for 2019.

 Arduino is at the foundation of many engineering projects.
 From wearable tech, to home security systems, to medical applications, the Arduino platform has plenty of potential.
 We’re looking for educators and engineers to take the Arduino platform a step (or twelve) further.

 The first 150 entries in Round 1 will receive an

 Arduino MKR GSM 1400 from Mouser.